karthikkappagantula/my_tech_notes/aws_learning/README.md

 (You cannot login using group)

 By default, any new IAM user you create in AWS account has no permission policies attached.
 If an IAM user is not given access to a service/resource it implies a "Implicit Deny"
-If there is any explicit Deny, it always override a ALLOW permission.
+If there is any explicit Deny, it always override other ALLOW permission.

 A root user account by default has all permissions on AWS, but it is highly recommended to use roor user only to setup the first IAM user account with admin access through a IAM policy.

 * * *
 [Top](#table-of-contents-)
 * * *